AleksandrSl/intellij-luau/README.md

 ## Acknowledgements

 - EmmyLua and Luanalysis for grammar stuff that I used as a base.
-- IntellijElm, IntellijHaxe and Intellij plugins for a ton of helpful examples and good code comments.
+- IntellijElm, IntellijHaxe, and Intellij plugins for a ton of helpful examples and good code comments.
-- Luau LSP for existence
+- Luau LSP for existence.

 ## Questions